luloxi/easy-everything/README.md

 ## Windows only

-## Install WSL (Windows Subsystem for Linux)
+### Install WSL (Windows Subsystem for Linux)

-1. Type `powershell` on Start Menu, Right-click then "execute as Administrator", then run `wsl --install`.
+1. Type `powershell` on Start Menu, right-click, "execute as Administrator", then run `wsl --install`.
 2. Restart computer after installation completes.
 3. Set user and password for your Ubuntu installation after you restart.
 If it doesn't prompt automatically after restart, type `ubuntu` on Start Menu and run it.
 4. Open VS Code and install the extension **Remote Development**

-## Use WSL on Windows
+### Run WSL

 - On VS Code, press **Ctrl + Shift + P**, type `wsl` then click **Remote-WSL: New WSL Window** to open a Linux terminal.
 - Type `ubuntu` on Start Menu, run it, then type `mkdir FOLDER_NAME` to create a new folder, `cd FOLDER_NAME` to move into that folder, and `code .` to run VS Code from that folder.

+### Install Node Js on WSL

+1. Install Node Js by opening a terminal and running `curl -o- https://raw.githubusercontent.com/nvm-sh/v0.39.1/install.sh | bash`
+2. Trash the terminal, then open a new one, and run `nvm --version` to see if Node Version Manager actually installed.
+3. Run `nvm install 16.14.2` to install Node Js.
+4. Run `node --version` to see if Node Js installed.

+### Install Git on WSL

+1. Check if it's already installed with `git --version`
+2. If not, install Git following the instructions for Linux here https://git-scm.com/book/en/v2/Getting-Started-Installing-Git